Facilities management workflow for Tallyfy

 task

-Create and distribute a recycling guide with clear examples of what goes in each bin.
-Common confusion points: coffee cups (usually landfill due to lining), pizza boxes (compost if soiled, recycle if clean), plastic bags (not recyclable in most programs).
-Host a brief all-hands meeting or send a video walkthrough.
-Post quick-reference charts above each recycling station.
-Consider appointing floor recycling champions.
+Create and hand out a recycling guide with clear examples of what goes in each bin.
+Common confusion points: coffee cups (usually landfill due to their lining), pizza boxes (compost if soiled, recycle if clean), and plastic bags (not accepted in most programs).
+Host a quick all-hands meeting or send a video walkthrough.
+Post easy reference charts above each recycling station.
+You might also consider appointing floor recycling champions.

 6